rehabstudio/devdocs/source/tools/hubspot.rst

 - Article slots, which can be modified depending on the number of articles to include.

-The 2 in 1 template allows you to switch between the event or newsletter email layouts.
+The 2 in 1 template allows you to switch between the Event or Newsletter email layouts.
 Each layout includes a spotlight, monthly links and footer section.
 The spotlight and monthly links can be hidden if not needed.

 **Name of template:**  ``rehabstudio_new_mailer.html``